stellagra/UHRFacialExpressionStudy/README.md

-# Analysing Facial Expressions in Patients at High-Risk of Psychosis and Healthy Controls
+# Analysing Facial Expressions in Patients at Ultra-High-Risk of Psychosis and Healthy Controls

 In this project we are analysing facial espression of patients and healthy control of the data collected in the FOCUS trial [1].